naptics/vue-collection/README.md

 # Vue Collection

-Vue Collection contains styled and fully functional Vue components which can easily be used in any project.
+Vue Collection is a collection of styled and fully functional Vue components which can easily be integrated into our projects.

 ## Showroom 🎆

-You can take a look at all components on `[Gitlab Pages](https://naptx.gitlab.io/libraries/vue-collection/)`.
+You can take a look at all components on [Gitlab Pages](https://naptx.gitlab.io/libraries/vue-collection/).

 ## Integrate Vue Collection into a new project 🔨